brawaru/FundyBois-Docs/source/minecraft/introduction.rst

    accounted for this rule, though we expect players to repair damages as a sign of goodwill.

-4. **No going to the end, killing the ender dragon and visiting cities.**

-   We know that stuff, such as Elytra, is very fun to have, but let's leave ender dragon fight for the future!
-If you have found stronghold by chance, do not try to fill portal with eyes of ender.

-5. **General rules of Discord apply to the in-game chat and participation.**
+4. **General rules of Discord apply to the in-game chat and participation.**

    This includes extreme discourtesy, calling other players names, inappropriate content, etc.